AntoniaSophie04/python-project/README.md

 - Performed the `Statistical computations.py` supporting strategy evaluation.
 - Graph creation supporting the statistical outputs
 ### Marton Nemeth
+- Developed the Minimax strategy with alpha-beta pruning ('minimax_f.py')
+- Co-created the presentation and presented
 ### Sina Maria Schlegel
   - Designed a Monte Carlo Tree Search (MCTS) strategy implementing the standard phases: Selection (using UCB1), Expansion, Simulation (with a greedy bias), and Backpropagation.
   - Integrated all strategies into a Simulation Engine to evaluate performance.